+1. On the Main tab, click Local Traffic > Monitors.
+The Monitors List screen opens.

-- 1. Click Create.
-The New Monitor screen opens. - 2.
-Type a name for the monitor in the Name field. - 3.
+The New Monitor screen opens.

+- 3. In the Name field, type a name for the monitor. - 4.
 From the Type list, select the type of monitor.

-The screen refreshes, and displays the configuration options for the monitor type. - From the Import Monitor list, select an existing monitor.
-The new monitor inherits initial configuration values from the existing monitor. - From the Configuration list, select Advanced.
-This selection makes it possible for you to modify additional default settings. - 6.
-Configure all settings shown. - 7.
+The screen refreshes, and displays the configuration options for the monitor type. - 5.
+From the Import Monitor list, select an existing monitor.

+The new monitor inherits initial configuration values from the existing monitor.

+- 6. From the Configuration list, select Advanced. - This selection makes it possible for you to modify additional default settings. - 7.
+Configure all settings shown. - 8.
 Click Finished.